Make Your Logs Work for You

 • Java uses SEVERE as its highest severity level while Log4j2 uses FATAL.

-• The naming of intermediate levels also varies, and Log4j2 provides a custom log level feature which is not available in Java logging.
+• The naming of intermediate levels also varies, and Log4j2 provides a custom log level feature not available in Java logging.

 • Java logging uses Handlers to direct log messages to different outputs, whereas Log4j2 uses Appenders for this purpose.